Haverthwaite railway station

-Haverthwaite railway station is a railway station on the preserved Lakeside and Haverthwaite Railway in Cumbria, England.
+Haverthwaite railway station is the western terminus of the preserved Lakeside and Haverthwaite Railway; it serves the village of Haverthwaite, in Cumbria, England.

 History

 The station opened on 1 June 1869, with sidings and a goods shed.

-The station originally served the nearby village of Haverthwaite, Cumbria.
 A long siding once served the iron works blast furnace of Backbarrow.
 Until 1935, gunpowder from Low Wood was brought to the main line by a horse-worked narrow gauge tramway.

-Passenger services were withdrawn from the station from 30 September 1946 but the station was not officially closed until 13 June 1955.
-Summer only passenger trains continued to pass through the station until 1965.
+Passenger services were withdrawn from the station from 30 September 1946, but it was not officially closed until 13 June 1955.
+Passenger trains continued to pass through the station in summer only until 1965.

+Services

+Heritage services were resumed eight years later, in 1973, under preservation to Lakeside, via Newby Bridge.

 The station today

 The station has a main building which houses a booking hall and waiting room.
 There is also a toilet block and plenty of outside seating.
-The station has a footbridge and a second platform, however these are currently not in use.
-Haverthwaite also is the location of the engine sheds and workshops.
+It has a footbridge and a second platform, however these are not currently in use.

+Haverthwaite also is the location of the railway's engine sheds and workshops.